MyrtleSoftware/glibc-no-lock-elision/readme.md

 # glibc without lock-elision

+This shouldn't be needed with Ubuntu 16.04 or above, see the relavent launchpad issue: https://bugs.launchpad.net/ubuntu/+source/glibc/+bug/1642390

 **Fiddling with libc has the potential to break your system.
 If you don't understand 100% what's going on here, please talk to someone who does.**